zhangmingqi666/medical-rib/README.md

 ## Refed

 **Refed (Rib Extaction and Fracture Detection Model)** by [Youyou Jiang](jiangyy5318@gmail.com) and [Shiye Lei](leishiye@gmail.com).
 Our model has a great performance on **extracting ribs** and **detecting fracture** from CT images.

-Refed is consist by two modules: **rib extraction module** and **fracture detection module**.
+In Rib extraction, we can get 23.2 ribs (96.7%) in average for every patients; In Fraction Detection, recall: 71%, Refed is consist by two modules: **rib extraction module** and **fracture detection module**.

 ### Workflow